-- 4.4 Advice and guidance on how matters of concern may be pursued can be obtained from the following: - Line manager, headteacher - Human Resources - Internal Audit Services - Trade union/professional association - Public Concern at Work.
-This is an independent charity that operates a confidential helpline to provide free impartial advice for persons who wish to express concern about fraud and other serious malpractice.
-The telephone number is 020 7404 6609.
-Further details are available from their website - www.pcaw.co.uk. - 4.5 Trade Union representatives may support an employee raising an issue of concern throughout the process. - 5.
-How the Council will respond. - Any concern raised either in writing or verbally under the whistleblowing policy, will be acknowledged in writing within 3 days.
-This will: - Acknowledge that the concern has been received; - Summarise the details of the concern; - Identify who is dealing with the matter. - The action taken by the Council will depend on the nature of the concern.
-The matters raised may be: - investigated internally by an appropriately skilled and experienced employee, knowledgeable in the area concerned e.g. Manager, Internal Audit, Social Care Manager, Benefits Investigation Team, Human Resources, Chief Executive, the Council's Monitoring Officer, Vulnerable Adults Protection Coordinator, the Safeguarding Children Officer etc; - referred to the Police; - referred to the Health and Safety Executive - referred to the External Auditor or Ombudsman; - the subject of an independent enquiry. - 5.3 In order to protect individuals and the Council, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+- 5.1 Any concern raised either in writing or verbally under the whistleblowing policy, will be acknowledged in writing within 3 days.
+This will: - Acknowledge that the concern has been received; - Summarise the details of the concern; - Identify who is dealing with the matter. - 5.2 The action taken by the Council will depend on the nature of the concern.
+The matters raised may be: - investigated internally by an appropriately skilled and experienced employee, knowledgeable in the area concerned e.g. Manager, Internal Audit, Social Care Manager, Benefits Investigation Team, Human Resources, Chief Executive, the Council's Monitoring Officer, Vulnerable Adults Protection Coordinator, the Safeguarding Children Officer etc; - referred to the Police; - referred to the Health and Safety Executive - referred to the External Auditor or Ombudsman; - referred to the National Standards Board; - the subject of an independent enquiry. - 5.3 In order to protect individuals and the Council, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
 Concerns or allegations that fall within the scope of specific procedures (for example, safeguarding children, vulnerable adults' protection, or discrimination issues) will normally be referred for consideration under those procedures. - 5.4 Some concerns may be resolved by agreed action without the need for further investigation. - 5.5 The amount of contact between the officer(s) considering the issues and the employee reporting the concern will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
-If necessary, further information will be obtained from the individual reporting the concern in a discreet manner.

-- 5.6 When any meeting is arranged, individuals will have the right, if desired, to be accompanied by a trade union or other representative.
+If necessary, further information will be obtained from the individual reporting the concern in a discreet manner. - 5.6 When any meeting is arranged, individuals will have the right, if desired, to be accompanied by a trade union or other representative.
 The meeting can be arranged away from the normal place of work, if requested. - 5.7 The Council will take steps to minimise any difficulties which individuals may experience as a result of raising a concern and provide any appropriate support.
-For instance, if the individual is required to give evidence in disciplinary or criminal proceedings, the Council will provide advice about the procedure. - The Council accepts that individuals raising a concern need to be assured that the matter has been properly addressed and will notify them when the whistleblowing policy process has been completed.
+For instance, if the individual is required to give evidence in disciplinary or criminal proceedings, the Council will provide advice about the procedure. - 5.8 The Council accepts that individuals raising a concern need to be assured that the matter has been properly addressed and will notify them when the whistleblowing policy process has been completed.
 This will normally be within 20 working days of a concern being raised.
 In addition, details will be given on what action has been taken to correct working practices, which have been found to be at fault by the investigation. - 5.9 If an allegation is received anonymously, it may restrict what the Council is able to do.

-There is an expectation that the person reporting a matter will disclose their identity to the Internal Audit and Risk Manager, as this will facilitate the investigation.
+There is an expectation that the person reporting a matter will disclose their identity to the Audit Manager, as this will facilitate the investigation.
 The Council will endeavour to maintain the person's anonymity wherever possible.

-- 5.10 The following factors will be considered when establishing the scope and depth of any investigation: - The seriousness of the issues raised: - The credibility of the concern; and - The likelihood of confirming the allegation from recognised sources and information available.
+- 5.10 The following factors will be considered when establishing the scope and depth of any investigation: - The seriousness of the issues raised; - The credibility of the concern: and - The likelihood of confirming the allegation from recognised sources and information available.